Garba & Dandiya Festival

 - Cultural Ambassador: Our members have the opportunity to extend a warm welcome to someone of non-Asian Indian heritage to join the festivities, with their entry ticket graciously covered by GMOCO.
 Discover more: https://gmoco.org/ca

-- Folk Dance Showcase: Experience the vibrant energy, excitement, and colors of Gujarati culture at our Folk Dance Showcase featuring a series of curated performances, highlighting the rhythmic beauty of traditional dances like Garba and Raas.
+- Folk Dance Showcase: Experience the vibrant energy, mesmerizing dance steps and colorful outfits at our Folk Dance Showcase featuring a series of curated performances by some of hte best Gujarati folk dancers in Central Ohio.

 - Junior Garba Jam: A kid-friendly zone specially designed for our young folk dance enthusiasts, complete with dedicated instructors.
 Explore further: https://gmoco.org/jgj

-- Kanya Puja: Participate in the auspicious ceremony celebrating the feminine power on the first day of Navratri, Saturday, October 5.
+- Kanya Puja: Participate in the auspicious ceremony celebrating the feminine power on the sixth day of Navratri, Saturday, September 27.
 Additional info: https://gmoco.org/kp

 What is Gujarati Mandal of Central Ohio's (GMOCO)?